 A Degree for the Future of Accounting

 Accounting careers are so much more than they used to be!.
 These emerging career paths offer fascinating work, good pay, and long-term growth opportunities.
 As such, the level of competition is significantly higher for them compared to traditional accounting jobs.
-With Coursera, you can apply for an affordable, fully online Master’s degree program in Accountancy from the University of Illinois.
+With Coursera, you can apply for an affordable, fully online master’s degree in accounting from the University of Illinois.
 Illinois boasts one of the top three accounting programs in the country.
-Visit Coursera to learn more about how the University of Illinois iMSA can prepare your career for the future of accounting.